matthewjberger/eager/README.md

 # Vagrant

-This will generate an ubuntu virtual machine with eclipse and the Ogre3D library built from source and installed.
+This will generate an ubuntu virtual machine with eclipse, cmake, and the Ogre3D library built from source and installed.

+After loading up this virtual machine, you can follow the build instructions above for working on your project.

 1.)
 [Install Vagrant](https://www.vagrantup.com/downloads.html)